 Web Tools and Search Bar

 A Powerful Undergraduate Major

-The bachelor of science degree with a major in psychology requires three courses of all students, and eight additional courses selected from electives such as abnormal, physiological, cognitive, and child development.
+The bachelor of science degree with a major in psychology requires four courses of all students, and eight additional courses selected from electives such as abnormal, physiological, cognitive, and child development.
 Most classes are small.
 Class size in the required statistics and research courses is limited to just 20 students.

 - introductory psychology